-Discover the tricks some sellers use when marketing a flawed property and learn the simple detection methods that expose their sneaky cover-ups
+Want to discover the tricks some sellers use when marketing a flawed property and learn the simple detection methods that expose their sneaky cover-ups?

 But don’t be fooled.